 In signing our Contracts for Sections 5 and 6, we would draw your attention to the fact that the plant which was to have been furnished to carry out these works is not yet delivered, and that we have thus lost the best portion of this year.
-As there is no prospect of our receiving the wagons &c. for some time to complete within the time specified.
+As there is no prospect of our receiving the wagons &c. for some time to come, it will be almost if not altogether impossible to complete within the time specified.
 On our part we shall use every endeavour to deliver the works complete by November next year, but we fear that even if we are able to finish the track sufficiently for traffic, it will still be deficient in many minor particulars.